MagnusEschment/MiRI/README.md

 * The app has to be intuitive and therefore self explanatory.
 * It should be able to be used by anyone so it has to be easy to understand without any distractions.
-* The assessment has to be short
+* The assessment has to be short.

-To understand the user interfaces and the basic logic of the application, we have inserted them here:<br/>
+To understand the user interfaces and the basic logic of the application, we have inserted them here (please also find the prototype on Figma):<br/>
 https://www.figma.com/file/Van7VUQZtdmn9jtwJeNovL/Miri?node-id=0%3A1

 ![alt text](https://user-images.githubusercontent.com/46497859/105746552-de2cfa00-5f3f-11eb-9a2b-aa4ac66a695c.png)